Question: Why Not Wait Until I'm Sick to Buy Health Insurance?

 Special enrollment periods are time-limited.
 Once they’ve expired, you’ll have to wait until the next open enrollment period to change your health plan or buy health insurance if you’re uninsured.

 Even if you’re one of the young invincibles, healthy people under the age of 30, bad things can still happen.
 What if you sliced your hand wide open when a wine glass broke as you were washing it?
 Stitches in an emergency room can be very expensive.
 What if you tripped over the cat while walking down stairs?
-A broken ankle can’t usually wait for treatment and might even require surgery.
+A broken ankle can’t wait for treatment and might even require surgery.

 If your plan is to wait to buy health insurance until you need to use it, your plan is flawed.
 Get your health insurance during open enrollment so it will be there when you need it.